BlinkZer0/Shitty-Clock-Unlicensed/README.md

 **Shitty EXE files are NOT available upon request.**

 However, they do exist.
 Somewhere.
 In some form.
 Perhaps.

+Note: For our strongly worded requests about “give us the EXE,” faster PR merges, and SHITTY token recognition, see the Open Letter: docs/OPEN_LETTER_TO_SAM_AND_CLAUDE.md.

 - ❌ **Cannot be requested**
 - ❌ **Will not be provided**